SiegeEngineers/Border/README.md

 If you made great build orders you and would like to donate them to this app [open an issue](https://github.com/abductedPlatypus/Border/issues/new).

+### I want to change some hotkeys and some colours.
+How do I do that?
+You can edit the settings.json file with a text editor.
+Which will allow you to modify the values.
+You can get the key codes [from this page](https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731(v=vs.85).aspx), use the codes that look like `0x01`.

 ### How do I know if there is a new version?
 The app will bug you about it.